gitlabhq/gitlabhq/doc/api/snippets.md

 + `file_name` (required) - The name of a snippet file
 + `lifetime` (optional) - The expiration date of a snippet
 + `code` (required) - The content of a snippet

-Return values:

-+ `201 Created` if snippet was successfully created and the snippet as JSON payload
-+ `400 Bad Request` if one of the required attributes is not given
-+ `401 Unauthorized` if user is not authenticated
-+ `404 Not Found` if project ID not found

 ## Edit snippet